Discretionary investment management

 Discretionary investment management is a form of professional investment management in which investments are made on behalf of clients through a variety of securities.
 The term "discretionary" refers to investment decisions being made by the investment manager based on the investment manager's judgement rather than under the direction of the client.
 The major aim of the services offered is to outperform benchmarks listed in the mandate; this is called providing alpha.

+The investment management company has a continuous responsibility to ensure that an investment portfolio is suitable for the client's attitude to risk and investment objectives.
 The services provided are usually tailored for institutional business, pension funds and high-net worth individuals.
-The investment management company has a continuous responsibility to ensure that an investment portfolio is suitable for the client's attitude to risk and investment objectives.
+The services are increasingly accessible to a broader range of clients through robo advisors.

+Unlike discretionary investment management, do-it-yourself investing requires the individual to research, select, and manage investments by themselves.

 Investment products

 Discretionary investment managers may manage investments in any type of securities, according to the investment manager's strategy.
 The most common investment products are stocks, bonds, ETFs and financial derivatives.
 All the investment products in the scope of the investment manager's strategy must be outlined in an investment mandate.